shurik179/yozh/docs/library/UI.rst

 The command accepts a number of optional parameters, documented below.

-  :param str text_font: The path to your font file for your data text display.
+  :param  text_font: The path to your font file for your data text display.

-  :param text_position: The position of your extracted text on the display in an (x, y) tuple.
+  :param text_position: The position of  text on the display in an (x, y) tuple.
-                      Can be a list of tuples for when there's a list of json_paths, for example.

   :param text_wrap:  When non-zero, the maximum number of characters on each
-                     line before text
-                     is wrapped. (for long text data chunks).
+                     line before text is wrapped. (for long text data chunks).
                      Defaults to 0, no wrapping.

   :param text_maxlen: The max length of the text.
-If non-zero, it will be truncated to this
+If non-zero, it will be
-                    length.
-Defaults to 0.
+                      truncated to this length.
+Defaults to 0, no truncation.

-   :param int text_scale: The factor to scale the default size of the text by
+  :param text_scale: The factor to scale the default size of the text by

-   :param float line_spacing: The factor to space the lines apart
+  :param line_spacing: The factor to space the lines apart

+  :type line_spacing: float

   :param (float,float) text_anchor_point: Values between 0 and 1 to indicate where the text
                                           position is relative to the label

+  :type text_anchor_point: (float, float)

-   :param str text: If this is provided, it will set the initial text of the label.
+  :param text: If this is provided, it will set the initial text of the textbox.

 .. function:: set_text(text, i)